-The model must to some extent depend on assumptions about future economic and demographic trends, because the future cannot be known with any certainty.
+The model depends on assumptions about future economic and demographic trends, because the future cannot be known.
 (See the Academy's issue brief Assumptions Used to Evaluate Social Security's Financial Condition.)
-The Committee has chosen to use the intermediate assumptions from the most recently available Social Security Trustees Report.
-The Committee will update the model annually to reflect the most recent Trustees Report available.
-Because assumptions in the 2020 Trustees Report do not take into account any possible effects of the COVID-19 pandemic, neither does our model at this time.
+The committee has chosen, with one exception described below, to use the intermediate assumptions from the 2023 Social Security Trustees Report.
+The effects of the COVID-19 pandemic have been fully integrated into these assumptions.
+The committee will update the model periodically to reflect the most recent trustees report available.

-The trustees report includes projections using the intermediate assumptions as well as separate sets of high-cost and low-cost assumptions.
-The Congressional Budget Office (CBO) publishes its own Social Security projections using a different set of assumptions.
-Although the Committee has selected the trustees' intermediate assumptions as the basis for this model, sensitivity testing has shown that using other assumptions within the reasonable range does not significantly change the results of the illustrations.
-The principal assumptions used for these illustrations include:
+Alternative sets of assumptions are possible.
+For example, the trustees report also includes projections using separate sets of high-cost and low-cost assumptions, and the Congressional Budget Office (CBO) publishes its own Social Security projections using a different set of assumptions.
+Although the committee has selected the trustees' intermediate assumptions as the basis for this model, sensitivity testing has shown that using other reasonable assumptions does not significantly change the results.
+The principal assumptions used include:

-- The annual rate of increase in the national average wage, used to project workers' future earnings and benefit formula parameters; - The annual rate of increase in the cost of living, used to project post-retirement benefit increases; - The rate of return on trust fund assets, used to accumulate payroll taxes before retirement and to discount benefit payments after retirement; and - Worker mortality, used to discount future benefit payments after retirement.
-Our illustrations use male mortality; however, we also performed our analysis using female mortality to ensure there is no material difference.
+- The annual rate of increase in the NAW, used to project workers' future earnings and benefit formula parameters; - The annual rate of increase in the cost of living, used to project post-retirement benefit increases; - The rate of return on trust fund assets, used to accumulate payroll taxes before retirement and to discount benefit payments after retirement; and - Worker mortality, used to discount future benefit payments after retirement.